rmarder/libramnet/README.md

 This has no dependencies aside from the standard C++ library.
 Requires at least a C++11 compiler or better to build.
+Also requires a POSIX compliant system.
+We currently define _POSIX_C_SOURCE 200809L

 I develop and test with GCC/G++ and Linux, YMMV on other platforms.